F-Phoe-nix/Dedan/README.md

 # Dedan
-This is a small tribute to the legend Dedan Kimathi
+A tribute to the legend Dedan Kimathi